Meaning: Salzburg (German) means Salt Castle

 As early as 1287 the citizens of Salzburg were granted (political) rights for the first time with the Letter of Atonement.

-Independence from Bavaria was secured in the late 1300s followed by the building of the walls and Franziskener-Church (1408) under the rule of the Prince-Archbishops
+Independence from Bavaria was secured in 1328 followed by the building of the walls and Franziskener-Church (1408) under the rule of the Prince-Archbishops

 1481 twice a year markets allowed.